mohitahlawat2001/capstone-project/README.md

     coded in Recommended.js
 - recommendation banner designed in way so that is will attract attension in first time. coded in Recommended.css
+- added footer for quick links and form for taking feedback coded in Footer.js , Footer.css

 ## Description